vweevers/common-changelog/README.md

 ### 3.1.
 Generate a draft

-> 🚧 I personally use [`hallmark bump`](https://github.com/vweevers/hallmark) to generate the initial content of a new changelog entry.
-However, it has not yet been adapted to follow Common Changelog, contains out-of-scope features, and has quirks when merge commits are used.
-That said, I do consider it an essential tool in my workflow and have every intention to bring it up to speed (or possibly fork it to handle changelogs separately).
+> 🚧 I personally use [`hallmark cc add`](https://github.com/vweevers/hallmark#usage) to generate the initial content of a new changelog entry.
+However, it comes with opinions about Markdown formatting that are out of scope for Common Changelog.
+That said, I do consider it an essential tool in my workflow and intend to make it less opinionated, time permitting.

 ### 3.2.
 Remove noise